-This Specification defines an interface to a messaging system, including system components and interfaces.
-It does not define any implementation.
-However; the JavaMail API includes a package that implements RFC822 and MIME Internet messaging standards and protocols, and can be considered part of the JavaMail class package.
+JavaMail API provides elements which are used to construct an interface to a messaging system, including system components and interfaces.
+While this Specification does not define any specific implementation, The JavaMail API does include several classes which implement RFC822 and MIME Internet messaging standards and protocols.
+These classes are delivered as part of the JavaMail class package.